Miroslav Negrojević: Parliamentarian (1994–97) and Deputy Mayor (1996–97)

 Negrojević was promoted to the second position on DEPOS's electoral list for Novi Sad in the 1993 Serbian parliamentary election and was elected when the list won four seats in the division.
-The Socialist Party won the election, and the DEPOS coalition dissolved shortly thereafter; most of its delegates, including those elected for the SPO, served in opposition.
-When the assembly convened in early 1994, Negrojević was appointed as a member of the committee on health, demographic policy, and family.
+The Socialist Party won the election, and the DEPOS coalition dissolved shortly thereafter; most of its elected members, including those elected for the SPO, served in opposition.
+When the assembly convened in early 1994, Negrojević was appointed to the committee on health, demographic policy, and family.

-In 1996, the SPO joined with the Democratic Party and the Civic Alliance of Serbia (GSS) to form the Together (Zajedno) coalition.
+In 1996, the SPO joined with the Democratic Party and the Civic Alliance of Serbia (GSS) to form the Zajedno (Together) coalition.
 The coalition won a majority victory in the Novi Sad city assembly in the 1996 local elections with thirty-nine out of seventy seats.
 When the new local assembly met in December 1996, Mihajlo Svilar of the SPO was chosen as the city's mayor, and Negrojević became one of three deputy mayors.

 Ultimately, both Svilar and Negrojević had only brief terms in office.
 The SPO experienced serious internal divisions after the election, and Svilar and Negrojević emerged as prominent opponents of party leader Vuk Drašković, whom they accused of trying to control the Novi Sad government from Belgrade.
 During this period, Svilar also made accusations of corruption at high levels in the city government and threatened to resign from the SPO if differences between the Zajedno parties were not resolved.
-On 3 June 1997, Svilar and Negrojević, along with other delegates, left the main SPO assembly group to form a new group called SPO–Zajedno.
+On 3 June 1997, Svilar and Negrojević, along with other city assembly members, left the main SPO assembly group to form a new group called SPO–Zajedno.
 On 17 June 1997, the city assembly voted to remove Svilar as mayor and Negrojević as deputy mayor.

 Svilar and Negrojević subsequently contested the 1997 Serbian parliamentary election on an independent list called "Novi Sad Blok and the Association of War Veterans 1990."
 Svilar appeared in the lead position, and Negrojević appeared in second place.
 The list did not win any mandates, and Negrojević's parliamentary term ended in that year.

 After 1997

 Negrojević was re-elected to the Novi Sad city assembly in the 2000 Serbian local elections with an endorsement from the Democratic Opposition of Serbia (DOS), a coalition of parties opposed the continued rule of SPS leader Slobodan Milošević; the SPO was not part of the coalition.
 The DOS won a landslide victory with fifty-nine out of ninety seats in the city assembly, and Negrojević served afterward in an assembly group with members of the Democratic Party.
-He was not re-elected in the 2004 local elections; available online sources do not indicate if he was a candidate.

 Death

-While Negrojević was performing a multi-hour surgery, one of his colleagues inadvertently pricked him with a needle from a patient infected with Hepatitis C. Negrojević later developed cancer and died in 2010.
+While Negrojević was performing a multi-hour surgery on a patient, a colleague inadvertently pricked Negrojević with a suture needle from a patient infected with Hepatitis C. This chronic illness caused the development of liver cancer.
+Negrojević died in 2010.